|Access information about transferring from NHTI to another institution.|

-- Science and other technical courses, including but not limited to Anatomy and Physiology I & II, Microbiology and some computer courses, taken more than five years prior to the desired date of entry must be repeated or challenged; final decisions rest with the Department Head.
+- Science and other technical courses, including but not limited to Anatomy and Physiology I & II, Microbiology, taken more than five years prior to the desired date of entry must be repeated or challenged to be applied toward most Allied Health programs; this time limit may also apply towards some computer courses; final decisions rest with the Department Chair;

-- Most other general education courses do not have time limits, but final decisions rest with the Department Head.
+- Most other general education courses do not have time limits, but final decisions rest with the Department Chair.

 - Students seeking transfer credit for prior college coursework completed at an institution outside of the United States will need to provide an official foreign credential evaluation to the Admissions Office for review; a list of accredited credential evaluation services can be viewed at www.naces.org/members.html.

 - College credit will be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE).
 Students seeking credit for their military experience will submit a hardcopy of their military transcript to the Admission Office for the review/evaluation process.

 - International Baccalaureate (IB) exams will be considered for transfer credit only if score reports from the International Baccalaureate Organization are submitted.
 Of the two IB examination levels (Higher Level and Standard Level), only the Higher Level examinations where a score of 5, 6, or 7 has been achieved will be considered for transfer credit.
 Credit will not be given for Standard Level examinations.